Angtian/OccludedPASCAL3D/README.md

 annos = np.load('IMG_NAME.npz', allow_pickle=True)
 ```

-The annos will contain following attributes:
+The variable annos will contain the following attributes:
 1. 'source': name of the image.
-2. 'occluder_mask': a binary mask indicates occluder.
+2. 'occluder_mask': a binary mask indicating the occluder.
-3. 'mask': a binary mask indicates the object.
+3. 'mask': a binary mask indicating the object.
-4. 'box': the bounding box of the object, in format \[ y0, y1, x0, x1, img_h, img_h \].
+4. 'box': the bounding box of the object, in the format \[ y0, y1, x0, x1, img_h, img_h \].
-5. 'occluder_box': a list of bounding boxes of the each occluder respectively, in format \[ \[ y0, y1, x0, x1, img_h, img_h \], \[ y0, y1, x0, x1, img_h, img_h \] ... \].
+5. 'occluder_box': a list of bounding boxes of each occluder respectively, in the format \[ \[ y0, y1, x0, x1, img_h, img_h \], \[ y0, y1, x0, x1, img_h, img_h \] ... \].

-## Create your own version of OccludedPASCAL3D+ dataset
+## Create your own version of the OccludedPASCAL3D+ dataset
 If you are not satisfied with the version we provide, you can also create the dataset using code we provide in the code folder.
 To create the dataset:
 1. Install the BboxTools (a python lib for bounding boxing operations).